Chaine-de-Blocs/rhizome/doc/en/README.md

 # WIP

-The english translation is work in progress and doesn't someone is working on (@Jorropo)
+The english translation is work in progress and someone is working on ([Jorropo](https://github.com/Jorropo/))

 # Rhizome the meta cryptocurrency

 Rhizome as for goal to allow the creation of full autonomous cryptocurrency.

 Today, in year 2018, there is 2 way to create cryptocurrency :
-- Copy the code of an cryptocurrency like [Bitcoin](https://github.com/bitcoin/bitcoin) or [Ethereum](https://github.com/ethereum/go-ethereum) (fork) and edit some value like genesis block, network ID (for cryptonote), ...
+- Copy the code of an cryptocurrency like [Bitcoin](https://github.com/bitcoin/bitcoin) or [Ethereum](https://github.com/ethereum/go-ethereum) (fork) and edit some value like genesis block, network ID (for [Cryptonote](https://cryptonote.org/)), ...
 Changing these value will create an new network.
 You can also change the main code like PoW algorithm (this is what initially [litecoin](https://github.com/litecoin-project/litecoin) does with [Bitcoin](https://github.com/bitcoin/bitcoin))
 - Create a token on an existing blockchain.
 But this way doesn't create an cryptocurrency, this token is dependent of main cryptocurrency.
 You can easly do that with [ethereum](https://ethereum.org/token).

 So we will reject this second option cause we can't use it for create inovating or interesting cryptocurrency.
 (In fact this way is used in the most of case for a presale of an future cryptocurrency.)